kubernetes-sigs/kueue/keps/973-workload-priority/README.md

 The `Workload` is able to utilize `WorkloadPriorityClass`.
 `WorkloadPriorityClass` is independent from pod's priority.
 The priority value is a part of the workload spec and is mutable.
-In this document, the term "workload Priority" is used to refer to the priority utilized by Kueue controller for managing the queueing and preemption of workloads.
+In this document, the term `workload Priority` is used to refer to the priority utilized by Kueue controller for managing the queueing and preemption of workloads.
-The term "pod Priority" is used to denote the priority utilized by the kube-scheduler for preempting pods.
+The term `pod Priority` is used to denote the priority utilized by the kube-scheduler for preempting pods.

 ## Motivation